Analysis: With Justin Britt and D.J. Fluker released, how does the Seahawks’ offensive line look now?

 Duane Brown: Brown, 34, has two years left on his contract and is entrenched as the starter at left tackle for 2020.
 However, in 2021 he has just $2 million in dead money and $11 million in possible cap savings for Seattle, meaning at this point of his career he’s logically a year-to-year proposition.

-Jamarco Jones: A fifth-round pick in 2018, Jones started two games last year at right guard for Fluker and one at left tackle for Brown.
+Jamarco Jones: A fifth-round choice in 2018, Jones started two games last year at right guard for Fluker and one at left tackle for Brown.
 He started both playoff games at left guard for Iupati.
 The Seahawks are listing him as a tackle, the position he played at Ohio State, but he seemed to play pretty well at guard and it will be interesting to see where he ends up.

 Cedric Ogbuehi: Ogbuehi is another wild card.
 The 21st overall pick in the 2015 draft by the Bengals, he has 25 career starts at left tackle and right tackle.
 He hasn’t started a game since 2017, though, and the thought is that Seattle envisions him filling the swing-tackle backup role and the George Fant big-tight-end/eligible-tackle role.
 His contract suggests the team views him as a contender for an active roster spot, as he received $500,000 guaranteed with a cap hit of $2.23 million.